isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 April 5, 1961, 7:30 a.m.

-At Kanoya Station's freight yard, there clumped a group of 8 Okayama-bound students and people who wanted to see them off.
+At Kanoya Station's freight yard, there clumped a group of eight Okayama-bound students and people who wanted to see them off.
 Two station employees stood across the tracks with small red flags and occasionally blew a whistle when the group swelled up.

 For the students and commuters familiar with the daily scene at this station, it was unusual to see a crowd of people out of place on the platform.
 The distant eyes of the platform were focused on us.